xuejunma/AdvancedMathematicalStatistics20211/README.md

 - Statistical Inference by George Casella and Roger L. Berger
 - Mathematical Statistics by Jun Shao.
 ## Assessment:
-- Tutorials (20%).
+- Tutorials (20%):.
 This is to check the completeness.
 I will discuss the tutorials on last hour of the second class each week.
-- Final exam: 60\%.
-Exam will be CLOSED BOOK.
+- Final exam (60\%):  Exam will be CLOSED BOOK.
 However, each student is allowed to bring **ONE** A4 papers (two-sided) to the exam venue.
 Anything can be written/printed on those papers.
 One calculator without programming function is allowed and **necessary** .
 Computers are **prohibited**.